 An experienced estate planning attorney can help you work through different scenarios and write a plan that will cover your wishes and reduce the suffering of your loved ones.

 Yet it is extremely important to make sure there is a legal document that says to whom your belongings and assets will go – if this is not clear, it can lead to family conflicts and court action that can break relationships apart.
 So do yourself and your loved ones a favor this month and make a will!
 It’s easy and it will ensure that everything you own will go to the people and places you want them to.

 Joan Reed Wilson Esq. – Managing Partner

 Practices in the areas of estate planning, elder law, Medicaid planning, conservatorships, probate and trust administration, and real estate.
-Admitted to practice in the States of Connecticut and California, she is the Vice President of the CT Chapter of the National Academy of Elder Law Attorneys (NAELA), an active member of the Elder Law Section of the Connecticut Bar Association, accredited with the PLAN of CT for Pooled Trusts, with the Veteran’s Administration to assist clients with obtaining Aid & Attendance benefits for long-term care needs and with the Agency on Aging’s CareLink Network.
+Admitted to practice in the States of Connecticut and California, she is the President-elect of the CT Chapter of the National Academy of Elder Law Attorneys (NAELA), an active member of the Elder Law Section of the Connecticut Bar Association, accredited with the PLAN of CT for Pooled Trusts, with the Veteran’s Administration to assist clients with obtaining Aid & Attendance benefits for long-term care needs and with the Agency on Aging’s CareLink Network.